Found in 14 Collections and/or Records:

 The Johns Hopkins University collection of vintage games and toys is an artificially assembled collection of materials purchased and selected by the curators of Special Collections.
-It spans from approximately 1825 to approximately 1956.
+It spans from 1796 to 1972.

 J.P.R.
 Cuisin manuscript: Les Lunes Poétiques des Deux Mondes; Contemplations Philosophiques, Historiques, Morales et Religieuses

 An autographed manuscript by P. Cuisin, titled Les Lunes poétiques des deux-mondes; Contemplations Philosophiques, Historiques, Morales et Religieuses.
 The manuscript is undated, but was likely created in Paris between 1820 and 1845.
 P. Cuisin, also known as J.P.R Cuisin, was a Parisian author who was born in 1777 and died in approximately 1845.

 This item is a flip book containing gelatin silver prints which depict a pair of newlyweds as their car arrives amid a crowd of onlookers.
 The flip book was created in Paris in the early 1900s by a company called Kinopocket.
 There is currently no additional creator information available on Kinopocket.